sightsdev/sights/docs/network.md

 ## `:80` SIGHTS Interface (HTTP)

 This is the port that the main SIGHTS interface is hosted on.
 This will be the page you will see if you visit the host's IP address.

+## ':4200' ShellInABox (HTTP)

+ShellInABox is a web-based SSH client that is hosted on this port and available through the SSH window on the interface.

 ## `:5555` SIGHTS control receiver (WebSocket)